lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 ~~~

+# FIPS Certification {#sec-fips}

+The following sections give guidance to implementers wishing to FIPS-certify a composite implementation.

+This guidance is not authoritative and has not been endorsed by NIST.

+Implementers seeking FIPS certification of a composite KEM algorithm where only one of the component algorithms has been FIPS-validated or FIPS-approved should credit the FIPS-validated component algorithm with full security strength, the non-FIPS-validated component algorithm with zero security, and the overall composite should be considered at least as strong and thus FIPS-approved.

+The composite algorithm has been designed to treat the underlying primitives as "black-box implementations" and not impose any additional requirements on them that could require an existing implementation of an underlying primitive to run in a mode different from the one under which it was certified.
+For example, the `KeyGen` defined in {{sec-keygen}} invokes `ML-KEM.KeyGen_internal(d, z)` which might not be available in a cryptographic module running in FIPS-mode, but {{sec-keygen}} is only a suggested implementation and the composite KeyGen MAY be implemented using a different available interface for ML-KEM.KeyGen.

+The authors wish to note that composite algorithms provide a design pattern to provide utility in future situations that require care to remain FIPS-compliant, such as future cryptographic migrations as well as bridging across jurisdictions with non-intersecting cryptographic requirements.

+Successful FIPS certification will need to take into account the "Encapsulation key check" in section 7.2 of [FIPS.203] and the "Decapsulation input check" in section 7.3 of [FIPS.203] which are required for correct and secure functioning of ML-KEM, but which are considered to be external to the `Encaps()` and `Decaps()` algorithms.

+The following sections go into further detail on specific issues that relate to FIPS certification.

 # Comparison with other Hybrid KEMs

 ## X-Wing

 This specification borrows extensively from the analysis and KEM combiner construction presented in [X-Wing].
-In particular, X-Wing and id-MLKEM768-X25519-SHA3-256 are largely interchangeable.
+In particular, X-Wing and id-MLKEM768-X25519-SHA3-256 (specified in this document) are largely interchangeable.
 The one difference is that X-Wing uses a combined KeyGen function to generate the two component private keys from the same seed, which gives some additional binding properties.
-In order to allow for re-use of existing hardeneded certified cryptographic modules (for example, getting the RSA component from an existing smartcard), this specification keeps the key generation for both components separate and only loosely-specified so that implementers are free to use an existing certified hardware or software module for one or both components.
+This specification takes a more flexible approach of assuming that each component algorithm is generated indpendently is this is expected to be required in many migration scenarios, or where the component primitives are independently validated and certified.
+However, the X-Wing style joint keygen is also allowed, and therefore an X-Wing implementation is considered to be a compliant implementation of id-MLKEM768-X25519-SHA3-256, but id-MLKEM768-X25519-SHA3-256 might not be considered a compliant implementation of X-Wing.
+See {{sec-keygen-mods}} for more discussion.

 ## ETSI CatKDF